Do you want to run great online meetings, workshops and events?

 Are you making the best use of virtual opportunities to engage with people, to explore issues creatively, and to reach decisions?

-This session is delivered remotely online via a Zoom link.
+This session is delivered remotely via a Zoom link.
 No additional software apart from an internet connection is needed.
 A basic familiarity with Zoom is assumed.
 We occasionally run this workshop on our public training schedule and are able to run it in-house for a minimum of 6 participants.